The NDIS explained

 You might already be receiving support from the disability services.
 The NDIA will contact you to confirm your information, so they can verify your eligibility and then you can start to prepare for your transition to the NDIS.

 If you, or your child has never received any disability support before, you can still apply for support under the NDIS.
 You can make an access request by contacting your local NDIA Partner or by calling the NDIA on 1800 800 110.

 How does First2Care help me with the NDIS?

-First2Care pprovides Plan Management Services and their Free Platform, designed to help you apply for, coordinate and manage your NDIS plan and plan renewals.
-When you know you’re eligible for funding, and you’re ready to begin pre-planning for your planning meeting, the Template within the platform guides you through the process step-by-step.
+First2Care provides Plan Management Services and their Free Platform, designed to help you apply for, coordinate and manage your NDIS plan and plan renewals.
+When you know you’re eligible for funding, and you’re ready to begin pre-planning for your planning meeting, the template within the platform guides you through the process step-by-step.

 Use First2Care's to get help and collaborate on your pre-planning, and engage First2Care as your plan managers so they can manage your funding.
 This will empower you and give you the confidence to navigate the NDIS, and achieve your dreams.